Gas prices soar - more expensive electricity awaits

 Photo: Johan Nilsson / TT

 The war in the Middle East is affecting the financial markets in many ways.
-One effect is that the price of gas has risen by about 25 percent since last Friday.
+One is that the price of gas has risen by about 50 percent since last Friday, a rise that accelerated sharply on Monday after Qatar, among others, announced that it was closing the world's largest gas export facility due to an Iranian drone attack.

 Gas accounts for a large part of European electricity production.
 When electricity prices rise in places like Germany, it tends to affect electricity prices in southern Sweden because the electricity markets are interconnected.

-A closure of the sensitive Strait of Hormuz, which is connected to Iran, would affect the gas market more than the price of oil, Arne Lohmann Rasmussen, chief analyst at Global Risk Management, told Bloomberg.
+A closure of the sensitive Strait of Hormuz, connected to Iran, would affect the gas market more than oil prices, Arne Lohmann Rasmussen, chief analyst at Global Risk Management, told Bloomberg.

 Loading related articles...